Roger Stone sentenced to more than 3 years in prison

 Roger Stone, a longtime political adviser to President Trump, on Thursday was sentenced to three years and four months in prison for impeding a congressional investigation into Russian meddling in the 2016 presidential election.

-“This effort to obstruction the investigation was deliberate, planned, not one isolated incident and conducted over a period of time,” U.S. District Judge Amy Berman Jackson said handing down the sentence.
+“This effort to obstruct the investigation was deliberate, planned, not one isolated incident and conducted over a period of time,” U.S. District Judge Amy Berman Jackson said handing down the sentence.

 Judge Jackson also scolded Stone for his actions while his criminal case unfolded, including a raucous press conference after his arraignment and a social media post that appeared to depict a rifle’s crosshairs next to her head.